 Have you ever seen a Web page and wondered "Hey!
 How did they do that?"

-To find out, right-click in the page and select "View Source" (IE) or "View Page Source" (Firefox), or similar for other browsers.
-This will open a window containing the HTML code of the page.
+Right-click in an HTML page and select "View Page Source" (in Chrome) or "View Source" (in Edge), or similar in other browsers.
+This will open a window containing the HTML source code of the page.